meowjesty/hello-actix/authorization/readme.md

 # 6 Authorization

+TODO(alex) 2021-07-13: This project changed quite a bit with the use of Bearer authentication, it requires a decent rewrite.

 ## 6.1 The tour that never ends

 We've been through a lot of `actix-web` and `actix-extras` so far.
 Hopefully you've learned enough